Nancy Baker Cahill: Education and career

-In 2018, Baker Cahill created 4th Wall, a free AR application with developer Drive Studios.
-4th Wall provides a platform through which artists can exhibit virtual works to a wider audience, including the ability to intervene in specific, outdoor public spaces through a geo-location feature.
-She and other artists have used the application as a tool of public engagement and critical social practice, mounting public art exhibitions in AR at sites of cultural, historical and political significance.
+In 2018, Baker Cahill founded 4th Wall, a free AR application 4th Wall provides a platform through which artists can exhibit virtual works to a wider audience and intervene in specific, outdoor public spaces through a geo-location feature.
+She and other artists have used it as a tool to mount public art exhibitions in AR at sites of cultural, historical and political significance.

 Work

 Baker Cahill's early work centered on works on paper and videos that explored physical embodiment in an increasingly immersive manner.
 In the latter 2010s, she began creating 3D digital iterations of abstract drawings that suggested organic forms or forces in motion.
 In her later extended reality works, she often digitally transforms hand-drawn works on paper into sculptural, hybrid objects and moving animations that can be reinserted into the world as videos, prints, or illuminated projections.

-Analog work
+Traditional work

 Throughout Baker Cahill's career, drawing has been a foundational practice, extending across two- and three-dimensional, as well as VR and AR mediums.
 She initially worked semi-representationally, but turned to abstraction in 2010 with graphite, gouache and video depictions of undulating, biomorphic forms set against velvety expanses.
 Critics described these works as visceral, sometimes unsettling, Rorschach-like viewing experiences that suggested technology-aided explorations into the unseen depths of the body.
 In various series, she experimented with drawings that transitioned into three-dimensional space, by shooting them with bullets, puncturing them with a leather puncher or collaging shrapnel-like slivers onto them.